Back to Top

 Click on any piece of music below to learn more about it.

-The cycle begins with the solo cello, with its repeated figure invoking Ravel’s impression of the ostinato accompaniments of Madagascan music.
-In this first song, a sensual ode to a beautiful woman named Nahandove, Ravel writes a nocturnal setting, complete with the call of the night birds in the flute.
-With a quickening tempo towards the middle, Ravel underscores the excitement of the protagonist as he thinks fondly of his beautiful visitor.
-The middle song is the most politically charged.
-In it, the speaker angrily laments the coming of the white man, and warns “Aoua!” or beware these new tyrants.
-The shrieking warnings of the flute and piano at the opening give way to an undulating texture, incessant in its repetition, in which the singer seems to give an impassioned speech to the listener.
+Though the unique instrumentation helps to perfectly evoke the exotic setting of the songs, in fact it may be a result of the suggestion of Elizabeth Sprague Coolidge, the American patron who commissioned the work from Ravel.
+She asked that, if possible, Ravel include a flute and cello.
+The cycle begins with the solo cello, with its repeated figure invoking Ravel’s impression of the ostinato accompaniments of Madagascarian music.
+In this first song, a sensual ode to a beautiful woman named Nahandove, Ravel depicts a nocturnal setting, complete with the call of the night birds in the flute.
+With a quickening tempo towards the middle, the composer underscores the excitement of the protagonist as he thinks fondly of his beautiful visitor.
+The middle chanson is the most politically charged.
+In it, the speaker angrily laments the coming of the white man, and warns “Awa!” or “beware” these new tyrants.
+The shrieking calls of the flute and piano at the opening warning give way to an undulating texture, incessant in its repetition, in which the mezzo-soprano seems to give an impassioned speech to the listener.
+In the closing “ferocious allegro,” Ravel calls upon the flute to act as a trumpet, signaling a call to battle.
 The final chanson depicts the relaxed daily life of the inhabitants of Madagascar.
-One can almost imagine, at the opening, the speaker playing a flute as she lies under the shade of a tree in the afternoon, as the sun begins to fall and a breeze cools the climate.
+One can almost imagine, at the opening, the speaker playing their own pan flute as they lie under the shade of a tree in the afternoon, as the sun begins to fall and a breeze cools the climate.
 The singer is left alone as the accompaniment fades and night falls.
-After drifting off in meandering thought, she is suddenly shaken back to the realities of the day: to “go and prepare the meal.”- STEVEN BANKS New Work for Mezzo-soprano & Chamber Ensemble
+After drifting off in meandering thought, she is suddenly shaken back to the realities of the day: to “go and prepare the meal.”

 STEVEN BANKS (b.
 1993) New Work for Mezzo-soprano and Chamber Ensemble (15’)